Quickstart: Provision a device with symmetric keys

 Provisioning API Version: 1.2.8 Registering Device Provisioning Status: PROV_DEVICE_REG_STATUS_CONNECTED Provisioning Status: PROV_DEVICE_REG_STATUS_ASSIGNING Provisioning Status: PROV_DEVICE_REG_STATUS_ASSIGNING Registration Information received from service: test-docs-hub.azure-devices.net, deviceId: device-007 Press enter key to exit:

-In the portal, navigate to the IoT hub your simulated device was assigned to and select the IoT devices tab.
-On successful provisioning of the simulated to the hub, its device ID appears on the IoT Devices blade, with STATUS as enabled.
+In the portal, navigate to the IoT hub your device was assigned to and select the IoT devices tab.
+On successful provisioning of the device to the hub, its device ID appears on the IoT Devices blade, with STATUS as enabled.
 You might need to press the Refresh button at the top.

 Clean up resources